-As an architect, I worked on several early childhood education projects.
-I loved learning about child development, early education curricula, learning through play, and children’s small scale.
+As an architect, I worked on several early childhood education facilities, and pediatric clinics.
+I loved learning about child development, early education curricula, play therapy, and children’s small scale.
 I also recall learning from a client that:

 kids are goats - children is the preferred nomenclature

 I’ve been a dad for 8 ½” years and I know why children are sometimes called kids (goats) – because they sometimes do goat-like things: they chew on furniture, climb on counters, wipe grimy hands on the nearest object, and will reliably spill even the smallest cup of milk.
 Unlike goats, children also love to paint, and draw and do science projects (which is admittedly more cerebral, but still super messy.)
 Our products are designed with kids in mind.
 More importantly, our products are designed with parents’ aspiration for a clean house in mind.